Kiffa: Affolle mountains

 The Affolle mountains or Massif de l'Affolle near Kiffa covers a region of more than 2500 sqmi.
-The mountains are populated in tiny agrarian settlements that are usually centred on a spring emerging from the foot of a high escarpment.
+The mountains are populated in tiny agrarian settlements that are usually centered on a spring emerging from the foot of a high escarpment.
 The largest settlement is Tamchaket located at the northern-western edge and Tintane at the south-eastern edge.
 The nearest substantial town is Kiffa, on the plain about 30 mi to the west of the mountains.

 The Affolle mountains are steep-sided massifs of dense Devonian sandstone, with relatively flat plateaus at their summits.
 The Affolle also has steppe and desert canyon bottoms, and several large wetland areas.
 The mountains have more rain than the surrounding plain.
-A few kilometres to the north, surrounded by the southern tip of the Aoukar sand sea, is an outlying island mountain plateau named Rkiss.
+A few kilometers to the north, surrounded by the southern tip of the Aoukar sand sea, is an outlying island mountain plateau named Rkiss.

 French colonialists wrote a number of detailed accounts of the area at various points during the 20th century.
 The French naturalist Lieutenant P. Boery documented the outlying Rkiss 'mountain island' in the mid 1920s.
-A study of the area's hydrology was published in French in 1960. and the geology of the Affolle was fully surveyed and understood by the 1960s.
+A study of the area's hydrology was published in French in 1960.
+And the geology of the Affolle was fully surveyed and understood by the 1960s.
 Some unproductive modern mineral exploration was commissioned in the early 1980s, such as a survey of the copper in and south of the Affolle.

 Until the 1980s there were known to be small elephants (Loxodonta africana) surviving as relic populations in the Affolle valleys.
 But a proposed national park for them failed to materialize and more recently the conservation literature has presumed that the elephant has become extinct throughout Mauritania.

 Relic populations of a Nile crocodile (Crocodylus niloticus laurenti, 1768), once presumed extinct, were found in the late 1990s at four wetlands sites in the Affole.
 The scientific report on these animals found that local beliefs afforded them some protection, since the "Mauritanian villagers living near the wetlands believe that if the crocodiles are killed the water will disappear and bad luck befall the village".